-Seven goals, seven wins in a row and a win to take them into the New Year — but Belfast Giants head coach Adam Keefe claims they’re not where they want to be at the start of 2022.
+Seven goals, seven wins in a row and a win to take them into the New Year — but Belfast Giants head coach Adam Keefe claims they’re not where they want to be heading into 2022.

-The Giants signed off an unforgettable year as David Goodwin’s first professional hat-trick punctuated a thumping 7-1 win over the Dundee Stars, but they are still playing catch-up in the Elite League despite their current winning streak.
+The Giants signed off an unforgettable 2021 as David Goodwin and Tyler Soy both notched doubles in a thumping 7-1 win over the Dundee Stars, but they are still playing catch-up in the Elite League despite their current winning streak.

-Keefe’s side improved their record to 13-5-0 in the league, but they are still seven points behind the leaders Sheffield Steelers in the standings, albeit with two games to make up on their rivals, and they are one point behind second place Cardiff Devils, with three games in hand of the Welsh side.
+Keefe’s side improved their record to 13-5-0 in the league, however they are still seven points behind leaders the Sheffield Steelers in the standings going into the New Year, although they have two games to make up on their rivals, and they are even one point behind the Cardiff Devils who are second, although the Giants have played three less games.

 “We want to be at the top, so we’re not where we want to be,” admitted Keefe.
 “But we’re in a good position here and all we can do is worry about that next game and focus on that and do our job one game at a time and see where we end up.”

 Playing like this, however, and the Giants won’t be trailing for much longer, and they have a big chance to cut the gap even further on Monday when they take on the Nottingham Panthers while the Steelers are inactive having been placed in the EIHL’s Covid protocol.

 Those seven wins on the spin in the league for the Giants have come despite being down bodies due to their own Covid outbreak and injuries, and their airtight defence was once again to the fore at the SSE Arena as they conceded two or less goals for the seventh straight game.